-According to the most recent estimates, preterm birth is a leading cause of under-5 mortality, claiming more than 1 million lives every year, with the rate of preterm birth increasing in almost all countries.
+According to the most recent estimates, preterm birth is a leading cause of under-5 mortality, claiming nearly 1 million lives every year.

 Preventing preterm birth